Semantic-Infrastructure-Foundation/sif-website/docs/pages/contact.md

 Target: 501(c)(3) filed by mid-2025, initial funding secured by Q4 2025, core team assembled by 2026.
 But plans adapt to reality—we'll update transparently.

 **Q: What if you fail?**
 We might.
 15% probability by our honest assessment.
 But the work matters, and someone needs to try.
-The systems we're building will be useful regardless—semantic infrastructure benefits the ecosystem even if SIF doesn't achieve Bell Labs-tier success.
+The systems we're building will be useful regardless—semantic infrastructure benefits the ecosystem even if the full vision takes decades or the ambitious goals aren't reached.

 ---